open-amt-cloud-toolkit/docs/docs/Deployment/upgradeVersion.md

 The 2.15 release of Open AMT requires an upgrade to the `rpsdb` database.

-1. Run the following SQL script to add the new table before upgrading the services.
+1. Run the following SQL script to alter constraints before upgrading the services.

     ``` sql
     ALTER TABLE domains